 Try it online: KProxy

-Turn a home PC into a remote proxy server to anonymize your connection on the move
+Turn a home PC into a remote proxy server to anonymize your internet use

 Privoxy might not have a flashy graphical interface, but it’s not too tricky to set up.
 The main difference between this and the other free software here is that you’ll need your own PC to act as a proxy server when you’re elsewhere (so you can access the internet from a public Wi-Fi network as though you were using it from home).